petelinmn/tetris-engine/readme.md

 ]

 //additionalShapes is optional parameter too.
-You can set due to next example:
+You can set due to next example: let additionalShapes = {
-// later you can set appearance for this shape
-// in css .shape.ShapeName {} and .heap.ShapeName {}...
-let additionalShapes = {
     MyShape1: [
        [0, 1, 1, 0, 0],